 Supermarket giant Woolworths has, of course, been selling mobile phones and provider SIMs for years from the kiosks in their stores.
 There’s no wonder they ultimately decided that joining the fray as a provider in their own right was a smart move.
 They’ve done so in style, too, snagging Telstra as their network and tying their plans into their store rewards scheme.

 The difference out of the gate is a simple one.
-Vaya is a post-paid provider (without a lock-in contract), while Woolworths operates on a prepaid basis.
-You can get a postpaid plan through Woolworths, but only with the purchase of a phone and its associated contract.
+Vaya is a postpaid provider with 6-month and no lock-in contract options, while Woolworths operates on both postpaid and prepaid basis.
+You can get a postpaid plan through Woolworths with the purchase of a phone and its associated contract and with their 12-month SIM-only deals.

 So which one’s right for you – Woolworths or Vaya?
 Read on!